 The student will complete two elements of assessment.
-Element one consists of a map and critical commentary (50%, maximum 1000 words).
-Element two will be the write up of a Bayesian age modelling practical and additional critical commentary (50%, maximum 2000 words).
+Element one consists of an individual presentation (25%, maximum 20 minutes).
+Element two will be a Policy Briefing Document (75%, maximum 1000 words - excluding figures, tables and captions).
 Coursework accounts for 100% of the marks on the module: